Legendary Comic Actor Fred Willard Dead at 86

 It's a sad day for Hollywood fans around the world.

-People reports that Fred Willard has passed away.
+E!
+News can confirm that Fred Willard has passed away.
 He was 86 years old.

-According to the publication, a rep for the late actor confirmed he died of natural causes.
+According to the late actor's rep, he died of natural causes on May 15.

 "My father passed away very peacefully last night at the fantastic age of 86 years old.
-He kept moving, working and making us happy until the very end," Willard's daughter Hope told the outlet.
+He kept moving, working and making us happy until the very end," Willard's daughter Hope said in a statement shared with us.

-She added, "We loved him so very much."
+She added, "We loved him so very much.
+We will miss him forever."

 The legendary comic actor was best known for his roles in Anchorman, This Is Spinal Tap, Modern Family and his various appearances in Christopher Guest's movies, which include: Best in Show, Waiting for Guffman, A Mighty Wind and others.